lukewilliamboswell/basic-ssg/README.md

 **Supported Targets**

 The following targets are included in each release.

+- MacOS aarch64 and x86_64
+- Linux aarch64 and x86_64

-If you would like an additional target, let me know because it's probably supported by [rustc](https://doc.rust-lang.org/beta/rustc/platform-support.html) and easy to add.
+If you would like an additional target, let me know because it's probably supported by [rustc](https://doc.rust-lang.org/beta/rustc/platform-support.html) and very easy to add.

-- Arm64 MacOS
-- Arm64 Linux
-- x64 MacOS
-- x64 Linux

 ## Getting Starting